-The maximum period of post-natal leave is 18 months, or just under 11 months if paid at the normal rate.
+The maximum period of post-natal leave is 18 months, or just under 11 months if taken full-time paid at the normal rate.
 There is an entitlement to Early Childhood Education and Care (ECEC) from when the child is six months of age, so there is no gap between the end of well-paid leave and an ECEC entitlement.